 Pupils will be assessed by three written papers each contributing 33.3% to the final grade.
 Examinations are 1 hour 30 minutes long for both Higher and Foundation, and assess topic areas with the following weightings.
-Only the first paper is non-calculator, with a scientific calculator being essential for the second and third papers.

 Topic Area Foundation % Higher %

 Number 25 15

 Algebra 20 30

 Ratio 25 20

 Geometry 15 20

 Probability and Statistics 15 15